A First Look at Bugs in LLM Inference Engines: Discussion

-\parabf{Threats to Validity.} First, our analysis focuses on five LLM inference engines, which may limit the generalizability of our findings to all LLM inference engines.
+First, our analysis focuses on five LLM inference engines, which may limit the generalizability of our findings to all LLM inference engines.
 To mitigate this threat, we carefully selected engines with high popularity, well-known providers, and diverse targeted environments.
 Second, our findings are based on reported issues from GitHub, potentially introducing bias.
 To mitigate this, we collected a large number of issues, specifically 929 bug-related issues, through careful manual inspection.
-Third, our methodology involves manual bug categorization, which may introduce bias.
+Third, our methodology involves manual bug categorization and the two inspectors involve in the coding process are doctoral students, which may introduce bias.
 To mitigate this, three authors with at least over two years of LLM apps development participate in taxonomy construction, resolving inconsistencies through discussion until reaching an agreement.
+Moreover, the final Kappa values for the symptom and root cause labeling are greater than 0.8, indicating almost perfect agreement and confirming the reliability of the coding schema.
+Fourth, this study focuses only on closed issues to ensure sufficient evidence for reliable characteristic labeling and analysis.
+The trade-off of this methodological choice is that we may omit newly reported or unresolved problems in the open issues, which might include recent challenges as LLM inference engines evolve rapidly.
+Future work could complement this study by incorporating open issues once they are resolved or better documented.